 About & FAQs

 Hello!
 My name is Josh Drummond.
-I'm an writer and artist based in Auckland, New Zealand.
-I work for an awesome company called Xero.
+I'm a writer and artist based in the Waikato, New Zealand.
 I've always wanted to turn my art from a hobby into a viable income, and I've had a online shop for a couple of years now, but this year I'm giving it a real good go.
 So the best thing you can do to help me is buy stuff, subscribe to my newsletter, or best of all, share my work!

 Why's it called Two Ruru?

 Two Ruru is named after my favourite New Zealand bird, the ruru (or Morepork.)
 The ruru is a small native owl with a very distinctive call.
 I've always loved the sound of them at night; there's something special about it.
 I have a distinctive memory of walking under the trees near a beach at night as two ruru flew silently from branch to branch and stopped to call to each other.
 They sounded haunting and wonderful, and I remembered it when I was deciding on a name.

 Can I commission you to paint something?